zrsanchez36/HHI-Website/README.md

 npm or [yarn](https://yarnpkg.com/getting-started/install)

-I haven't used yarn so I wouldnt reccommend using it but you can.
+I haven't used yarn so I wouldnt reccommend using it however, if you're comfortable with yarn by all means, you can.
 When you install node npm should install automatically so I would reccomed using npm.

 Installation